utrustdev/action-deploy-ecs/README.md

 # Github Action - Deploy to ECS

-Applies a given task definition to a running service
+Applies a given task definition to a running service, performing the aws authorizatoin via aws-actions.
+It will also compute the ECS cluster and account based on the environment specified as input.

 ## Usage